 - Water refreshes and gives life.
 To this end, the Spirit comes in the act of baptism to be like a fountain of water within us, to refresh us and give us life from God, helping us to grow towards the maturity we see in Jesus.

 - Water can drown.
 In baptism, we express the hope that the person baptised will let the self-centred, selfish way of life be drowned out in them, so as to let the Christ-life be resurrected in them.

 We would encourage you to keep the anniversary of your child’s baptism.
 Light the candle given at their baptism and make it a centrepiece for your table.
 Bring out the certificate, and photos of the baptism.
 If their godparent(s) visit, make some reference to their special role with your child.
 They might be encouraged to say grace or have bedtime prayers with their godchild or come to worship with them.

 So, you’d like a baptism?

-Every situation is unique, so it’s best to talk with us about your particular circumstances, however we offer baptism for infants, children and adults.
-Baptisms always take place as part of a public worship service, but that can be either a morning or afternoon service in the church or even at beach or lake if the congregation gathers with you there!
-We aim to celebrate baptisms on significant church festival days, however let’s meet and discuss the details together.
+Every situation is unique, so it’s best to talk with us about your particular circumstances, however, we offer baptism for infants, children and adults.
+Baptisms always take place as part of a public worship service, but that can be either a morning or afternoon service in the church or even at the beach or lake if the congregation gathers with you there!
+We aim to celebrate baptisms on significant church festival days, however, let’s meet and discuss the details together.

-Fill in the form below or use the contact information to get hold of us.
+Fill in the form below or use the contact information to get a hold of us.